 Suppose you’re constantly shooting for the stars while assuming that a massive payday is going to happen any second.
 In that case, it’s akin to purchasing a lottery ticket day after day in hopes of everything breaking just right.
 While the lottery can be fun, the chances of winning are incredibly slim.

 Once again, we have to reiterate the difference between entertainment and working toward consistent returns.
-If you’d like to place a small parlay bet in hopes of a big score, no problem.
+Suppose you’d like to place a small parlay bet in hopes of a big score, no problem.
 However, if you’re relying on that for consistent returns, you’re doing it wrong.

-That’s an extreme example, but there are folks out there from all walks of life who take a haphazard approach to managing funds, including many sports bettors.
+That’s an extreme example, but there are folks out there from all walks of life which take a haphazard approach to managing funds, including many sports bettors.
 If you hope to make it over the long run, that’s not the way to go.

 You should respect the funds you use for sports betting and treat them with care.
 By doing so, you’ll be more careful with the bets you place, as well as with how you arrive at your selections.
 That pair of actions can help lead you further down the path to success.

-Resistance to change can be admirable in the right circumstances, but there are times when adapting makes all of the sense in the world.
+Resistance to change can be admirable in the right circumstances, but there are times when adjusting makes all of the sense in the world.
 Such is the case when your approach to betting on sports isn’t working any longer.

 The alternative is to keep insisting that you’re right in the face of a steady stream of losses.
 That’s the equivalent of banging your head against the wall while assuming that the result will suddenly stop being a headache.

 A simple mistake can happen to anyone with sports betting.
-Missing out on a key line move or failing to account for a significant deficiency with one of your selections are just two of many examples.
+Missing out on a critical line move or failing to account for a significant deficiency with one of your selections are just two of many examples.
 Things happen.
 As long as we learn from them, all will be well.

 The most common ones are the ones we’ve listed above.
 We encourage you to digest them and commit them to memory.
 If you can avoid making these mistakes, your chances of having success with sports betting will become that much greater.